REGISTRATION GUIDE

 Electrical Competent Person Scheme

-This is the core registration for electricians.
-It provides self-certification ability for notifiable domestic electrical work under Part P. It is equivalent to the NICEIC Domestic Installer or Approved Contractor schemes.
-Most electricians who register with NAPIT for electrical work will join this scheme.
+The core registration for electricians.
+It provides self-certification for notifiable domestic electrical work under Part P, and it is the scheme most electricians joining NAPIT for electrical work will register under.

 Multi-Trade Registration

-NAPIT allows you to add multiple trades to your registration.
-If you are a qualified electrician who also does plumbing, heating, ventilation, or building fabric work, you can register for multiple trades under a single NAPIT membership.
-This is more cost-effective than registering with separate bodies for each trade and simplifies your compliance obligations.
+You can add multiple trades to one registration.
+A qualified electrician who also does plumbing, heating, ventilation, or building fabric work can register those trades under a single NAPIT membership, which keeps the compliance paperwork in one place.

 Specialist Schemes